-From 1941 to 1978, this husband-and-wife team brought unique talents to their partnership.
+From 1941 to 1978 Charles and Ray Eames, a husband-and-wife team, brought unique talents to their partnership.
 He was an architect by training, she was a painter and sculptor.
-Together they are considered America’s most important and influential designers, whose work helped, literally, shape the second half of the 20th century and remains culturally vital and commercially popular today. […]
+Together they are considered America’s most important and influential designers, whose work helped, literally, shape the second half of the 20th century and remains culturally vital […]

 Charles and Ray Eames headed the most creative design office in post World War II America.
 Frequently photographed in matching clothes, poses, or both, each brought a rich array of talents to their life/work partnership (1941-1978) as well as a contagious enthusiasm for life and art.

-American Masters presents the first film made about America’s most important and influential designers, Charles and Ray Eames, since their deaths in 1978 and 1988, respectively — and the only film that explores the link between their artistic collaboration and sometimes tortured marriage.
-Jason Cohn and Bill Jersey’s definitive documentary delves into the private world […]
+American Masters – Charles & Ray Eames: The Architect and the Painter presents the first film made about America’s most important and influential designers, Charles and Ray Eames, since their deaths in 1978 and 1988, respectively — and the only film that explores the link between their artistic collaboration and sometimes tortured marriage.
+Jason Cohn […]

 See stunning images of the completed Suzhou Museum, including images of the Chinese garden and rock landscape designs innovated by I.M.
 Pei.